 The TCEQ instream flow regulations utilize six different United States Geological Survey (USGS) gages spread throughout the San Antonio River Basin.
 Each gage has an identified target flow, measured in cubic feet per second (cfs), per season and hydrologic condition (i.e. dry, average, and wet) for subsistence, base, and small seasonal pulses.
 Four of these six gages also include a separate regulatory standard for large pulse flows that includes the time of year, frequency, target volume (cfs), and duration.
 The instream flow regulatory standards for all six USGS gages in the San Antonio River Basin are found in the TCEQ Environmental Flows for Surface Water.

 Regulatory issues for water are complicated, to say the least.
 We have developed a simplified approach to grade instream flows for this basin report card that can be easily understood by the layman public and maintain sufficient scientific validity.
-Therefore, for simplicity, this basin report card indicator grade will only use the TCEQ regulatory seasonal average base flow data from the River Authority’s Fiscal Year 2019-2020 (July 1, 2019 to June 30, 2020) as recorded from only the USGS gage 08188500 on the San Antonio River at Goliad.
+Therefore, for simplicity, this basin report card indicator grade will only use the TCEQ regulatory seasonal dry hydrologic condition (DRH) base flow data from the River Authority’s Fiscal Year 2020-2021 (July 1, 2020 to June 30, 2021) as recorded from only the USGS gage 08188500 on the San Antonio River at Goliad.
+According to the TWDB, “base flow is the “normal” flow conditions found in a river in between storms, and base flows provide adequate habitat for the support of diverse, native aquatic communities and maintain groundwater levels to support riparian vegetation.”
+Since base flows in all hydrological conditions support these critical ecological components, base flow in seasonal DRH was chosen as the comparison point.

 TCEQ seasonal average base flow standards for the USGS gage on the San Antonio River at Goliad.